12ATHARAV/Movie-Recommendor-System/README.md

 How It Works

-Data Loading & Merging
-Combines credits and movie information into one dataset.
+Data Loading & Merging: Combines credits and movie information into one dataset

-Preprocessing
-Parses and extracts relevant info from JSON-like columns.
+Preprocessing: Parses and extracts relevant info from JSON-like columns

-Constructs a ‘tags’ column to consolidate relevant text features.
+Tags Creation: Constructs a tags column to consolidate relevant text features

-Model Creation
-Applies CountVectorizer on the tags.
+Model Creation: Applies CountVectorizer on the tags

-Calculates cosine similarity across the movie vectors.
+Similarity Calculation: Calculates cosine similarity across the movie vectors

-Recommendation
-Given a movie title, returns the top 5 most similar movies.
+Recommendation: Given a movie title, returns the top 5 most similar movies

 Installation
 Prerequisites